Substance Use

 • When ingested orally, the onset takes approximately 10 minutes.
 The peak effect hits in 60 minutes, with effects lasting around 60 minutes.

-People who use cocaine long-term may dose as frequently as every 10 minutes, binging for as long as seven days at a time, using as much as 10 grams daily.
+Long-term cocaine users may take a dose every 10 minutes.
+They may binge for up to seven days, consuming as much as 10 grams daily.
 This is when the effects of withdrawal become a significant concern.

 How Is Cocaine Metabolized in the Body?